RanVaknin/taskmaster/README.md

 The app can now save your username to shared preference to be displayed throughout the page.

 2/18/20 - tasks are now displayed in a recycler view and can be clicked onto to see a page describing specific tasks.

+2/20/20 tasks are now added to dynamoDB and rendered from it.